Izenda7Series/docs/intro/understanding_the_three-tiered_architecture.rst

    - 3 : All Integrated |br|

+*  After deploying Izenda, ensure that the IzendaSystemSettings table in your Izenda Configuration Database contains the correct deployment mode value.
+For more about the SystemSetting table, click `here </ref/spec_izendasystemsetting_table>`_.

 *  The table below groups our current kits available according to their deployment method.
 These kits are provided for demonstration purposes and should not be used as production-ready solutions.